wjhlisa/weather-wechat-app/README.md

 # wechat-weather
-A weather broadcast wechat app with a temperature graph
+A weather broadcast WeChat app with a temperature graph

-WeChat mini programs are mobile apps running on WeChat.
+WeChat mini programs are the mobile apps running on WeChat.
 It is a MVVM framework similar to Vue.

 You need to download WeChat Dev Tools to edit and compile this project.
 It won't run properly as the backend web api is replaced with a fake URL 'https://demo.com.cn/api/'.
 This is because the web app I developed is runnin on an Alibaba cloud server I rented myself.
 The source code of the backend web app is in the repository named as ''.